quietui/quiet/docs/docs/frameworks.md

 ## Preact

-SolidJS plays nicely with custom elements without additional configuration.
+Preact plays nicely with custom elements without additional configuration.
 Just import the component and use it like a regular HTML element.

 ```tsx
 import { h } from 'preact';